LinkedIn Thought Leadership Post

 Crafts a LinkedIn post that positions you as an industry expert with a hook, insight, and engagement-driving structure.

 Act as a LinkedIn ghostwriter for executives.
 Write a thought leadership post about [topic] for someone who is a [job title] in [industry].
-The post should: (1) start with a bold, contrarian, or surprising opening line that stops the scroll — for example, a counterintuitive statement such as 'The best leaders I know never give advice', (2) tell a brief story or share a specific experience (3-4 sentences), (3) extract 3 actionable insights or lessons from the story, (4) end with a question that invites genuine discussion (not 'What do you think?' — something specific), (5) include line breaks after every 1-2 sentences for mobile readability.
+The post should: (1) start with a bold, contrarian, or surprising opening line that stops the scroll (for example, a counterintuitive statement such as 'The best leaders I know never give advice'), (2) tell a brief story or share a specific experience (3-4 sentences), (3) extract 3 actionable insights or lessons from the story, (4) end with a question that invites genuine discussion (not 'What do you think?' but something specific), (5) include line breaks after every 1-2 sentences for mobile readability.
 Length: 150-200 words (the sweet spot for LinkedIn engagement).
-Tone: authentic and direct — like talking to a peer, not presenting to an audience.
-Do not use hashtags in the body text — add 3-5 hashtags as a comment suggestion at the end.
+Tone: authentic and direct, like talking to a peer, not presenting to an audience.
+Do not use hashtags in the body text.
+Add 3-5 hashtags as a comment suggestion at the end.
 Do not use emojis as bullet points.

 Build a prompt like this for your task